AlexanderIbrahim1/pimc-sim/PLAN.md

   - and these will give different results
     - incorrect minimage will give fictitious smaller triangles!
   - so this is something to try!

+5. Maybe the reason is the old code was running with units of Kelvin instead of wavenumbers
+  - this might make a difference when interpolation is involved?
+  - although I doubt it, but it should be fast to check

+6. The old simulation code is now giving positive energies for the 3B PES (rho=0.0251, P=64, N=180)
+  - the simulations for the perturbative EOS on graham did not run the 3B PES at all
+  - instead, that was handled by the pimcanalysis jobs
+  - so I should check those out

+But then why did an older simulation on graham give negative energies too?
+  - I hope I'm not getting different results on graham vs local
+  - but the 2B energies from the (old code, graham) and (old code, local) match
+    - so that's a good sign

+7. Just fixed a memory error for the 3B potential (althouh it looked like it didn't matter to begin with)
+  - just now, I found a bug where I reserved memory for the 3B energy grid, but I used `>>` to fill in the grid from the stream, rather than using push_back
+  - I fixed this with a resize
+  - it didn't change the energy on a local simulation

+8. IDEA: load the new pimc-sim code onto graham, run a calculation there
+  - maybe it's the server that makes the difference?

 ### Different optimization settings give different energies with 2B, but not 3B?
 Applying the estimators on the moribs 370 worldlines (p=64, rho=0026, N=180)